near/docs/docs/7.primitives/ft/interacting/near-cli.md

 ### Register user

-In order to transfer FTs to another account receiver account have to be registered in the token contract and make storage deposit.
+In order to transfer FTs to another account, the receiver account have to be registered in the token contract and make storage deposit.
 User can register their account or another account can do it for them.

 How to check storage balance: